flox/nixexprs/docs/channel-construction.md

 Like [`getChannelSource`](#getChannelSource-channel-project-overrides), but with [`ownChannel`](#ownChannel) passed as the `<channel>` argument.

+#### `scope`

+The scope with which the current package has been auto-called, useful if the scope needs to be extended.

 #### `withVerbosity <verbosity> <fun> <arg>`

 Applies `<fun>` to `<arg>` only if the configured `debugVerbosity` is equal or higher than `<verbosity>`.
 With `<fun>` doing tracing, this allows controlling the verbosity level of the traced value.
 Example: `withVerbosity 5 (builtins.trace "Some message") 1`